 Importantly, protective factors have a more profound impact on the life course than do specific risk factors.

-Developmental AssetsMore recently, research has begun to focus on positive outcomes, addressing the question "What makes young people succeed?"
-Taking a positive youth development approach, Peter Benson and his colleagues at Search Institute in Minneapolis have identified 40 developmental assets that make it possible for young people to thrive .
+Developmental AssetsIn the 1990s and 2000s, research began to focus on positive outcomes, addressing the question "What makes young people succeed?"
+Taking a positive youth development approach, Peter Benson and his colleagues at Search Institute in Minneapolis identified 40 developmental assets that make it possible for young people to thrive .
 Developmental assets are experiences, values, skills, and opportunities that young people need to develop to their full potential.
 Two sets of assets are proposed: external -- those traits that communities, schools, and families provide, and internal -- those traits that the individual brings to the table.